arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 ## Update Angular CLI version to 6

-If you are migrating from older Angular CLI versions like 1.x to latest Angular version 6.
-You need to do few additional checks apart from above commands.
+If you are migrating from older versions of Angular CLI like 1.x to latest Angular version 6.

+You need to do few additional checks apart from the above commands.

-First of all you need to convert _angular-cli.json_ file older Angular CLI version to latest _angular.json_ used in version 6.
+First you need to convert "angular-cli.json" file in older Angular CLI version to the latest "angular.json" file used in version 6.

-To convert it use the following command
+To convert "angular-cli.json" file, use the following command

 ```
 ng update @angular/cli --from=1.7.4 --migrate-only